cnmiller127/README-GENERATOR/README.md

 ## Installation

-visual studio
+they use visual studio and run it

 ## Usage

-Pycharm
+i just told you

 ## Contribution

-DANIEL EDWIN CAREY
+NONE

 ## Testing

-run it bro
+npm test

 ## Questions

 If you have any questions you may reach me at cnmiller127@gmail.com.
-You may also visit [My Github Profile](https://github.com/cnmiller127)
+You may also visit [my GitHub profile](https://github.com/cnmiller127)